Notargets/gocca/dgkernel/documentation/DGKernel_design.md

 ### Generated Preamble

-KernelProgram generates the preamble with all necessary constants, including KpartMax which is computed from the K array during initialization:
+DGKernel generates the preamble with all necessary constants, including KpartMax which is computed from the K array during initialization:

 ```c